Date/Time

 Kim Young has over 20 years’ experience supporting vulnerable students and ensures DSLs and pastoral staff have the guidance needed for excellent safeguarding.

 Most schools and trusts run their own CPD programmes.
 This programme is being run by River Learning Trust with places offered to colleagues in other schools in partnership with OTSA.
+Do you have any spare places on school or trust led events/programmes that you would open up to colleagues in other schools?
+If so, please get in touch (info@otsa.org.uk).

 Refunds